-Now we need to run the project on our Android phone.
-For this, it needs to set up our mobile device first.
+Now we can run the project we have created on our Android phone.
+For this, we need to set up our mobile device first.

 Connect our mobile device with our Windows system using the USB cable.
 Type the below command to verify whether our mobile device is connected or not.

-Now, run the below command to run the react native app on our mobile device.
+Now, execute the below command to run the react native app on our mobile device.

 We recommend using Visual Studio code as the source-code editor for working with React Native projects.